Determining staff schedules to work your trade show convention display depends on the following general factors:

 Your staff should always arrive at your trade show booth 15 minutes before a shift starts to ensure a smooth transition for customer and prospect servicing.
 Those working the first shift of the day, must arrive early enough to make sure your booth is completely set up.
 Convention attendees should not see you still unpacking boxes and not fully prepared during exhibit hall hours.

-Absolutely essential to your success at a given event is comprehensive training of your trade show convention display staff members so each person is thoroughly familiar with all aspects of your product.
+Absolutely essential to your success at a given event is comprehensive training of your staff members so each person is thoroughly familiar with all aspects of your product and trade show convention display.
 Yet for many exhibitors, before-the-show training is often incomplete, rushed or inadequate to yield the type of results or sales potential an event offers.

 Talking with customers (who agree to meet with your staff), reviewing product satisfaction surveys and evaluation forms, and researching competitor offerings will give everyone attending the show greater insights to help more effectively represent your product to prospects.

 Develop a thirty-second script or “elevator speech” that describes your product features and benefits.
-Then have everyone rehearse it so all team members can consistently, effectively and effortlessly talk about your product, explain how it helps and serves users, and discuss why it is better than others available on the market today.
+Then have everyone rehearse it so all booth staffers can consistently, effectively and effortlessly...